cometbft/cometbft/spec/abci/abci++_basic_concepts.md

 any other kind of request.
 This is the only way to ensure all nodes see the same transactions and compute the same results.

-Some Applications may choose to execute blocks asynchronously to optimistically speed up the execution of `FinalizeBlock` and `Commit`, in what is sometimes referred as *immediate execution*.
+Applications that implement immediate execution (execute the blocks that are about to be proposed, in `PrepareProposal`, or that require validation, in `ProcessProposal`) produce a new state before a block is decided.
-Applications do so by executing the blocks that are about to be proposed (via `PrepareProposal`), and those that the Application is asked to validate (via `ProcessProposal`).
+The state changes caused by processing those proposed blocks must never replace the previous state until `FinalizeBlock` confirms the block decided and `Commit` is invoked in it.

-The state changes caused by processing those proposed blocks must never replace the previous state until `FinalizeBlock` confirms the block decided.
+The same is true to Applications that quickly accept blocks and execute the blocks optimistically in parallel with the remainder consensus steps to save time during `FinalizeBlock`; they must only apply the state change in `Commit`.

 Additionally, vote extensions or the validation thereof (via `ExtendVote` or `VerifyVoteExtension`) must *never* have side effects on the current state.